-Edit field Description Used or required by simulations Field name in datastructure RDI Hotstart Apply checkbox If this checkbox is ticked, a hotstart file for RDIImust be specified.
-Optional RDIHotStartNo Additional Parame- ters Apply checkbox If this checkbox is ticked, an .ADP file for the runoff simu- lation can be speci- fied Optional ADPRunoffFileNo
+Edit field Description Used or required by simulations Field name in datastructure Use simulation start time If 'Use simulation start time' option is enabled, the initial condition is auto- matically extracted from the hotstart file using the simula- tion start date and time as specified in the 'Simulation Setup' editor.
+Optional RDIHotStart- TimeUseNo RDI hotstart time The date and time at which the initial conditions are loaded from the hot- start file.
+Only active if 'Use simulation start time' option is inactive.
+Optional RDIHotStartTime Additional Parame- ters Apply checkbox If this checkbox is ticked, an .ADP file for the runoff simu- lation can be speci- fied Optional ADPRunoffFileNo